n-essio/queryable/README.md

     public String mail;
 }
 ```
-- we will generating one rest controller for each entity, as:
+2 - generating one rest controller for each entity, as:

 ```
 @Path("/api/v1/customers")